 Sentry Petrodex Advanced Dental Care Dual Ended 360 Toothbrush for Dogs

 With the 360° brush it’s easy to get all around the teeth.
-I found when brushing my dogs teeth, it was brushing the bottom and top canines at the same time which is a great time saver.
+I found when brushing my dog’s teeth, it was brushing the bottom and top canines at the same time which is a great time saver.
 This toothbrush is best for large dogs.

 Some reviews complain about the red tip of the brush falling off.
 I tried to pull ours off and can’t.
-So I recommend checking your brush each time before using on your dog.
+So I recommend checking your brush each time before using it on your dog.

 Petsmile Professional Pet Toothbrush

-With the long handle and two sized brushes it is versatile for small and big dogs.
+With the long handle and two-sized brushes, it is versatile for small and big dogs.
 It’s a little more expensive than some other dog toothbrushes, but the quality is worth a little extra cash.

 Best dog toothbrush kit